Scuba diving inLhaviyani Atoll

-- Diverse diving with current swept channels and walls, shipwrecks, and reefs
+- Diverse diving with coral channels and walls, wrecks, and reefs

-- Plenty of big fish action including seasonal encounters with sharks, mantas, and even whale sharks
+- Plenty of marine life including sharks, mantas, and even whale sharks

-- Luxurious resort atmosphere with plenty of private islands and secluded retreats
+- Luxurious resort atmosphere with private islands and secluded retreats

 - House reefs on most islands with easy access from shore